Learn French: Greetings and Courtesies

 Bonjour!

-Learn French with 350+ Free Audio Files!
+Learn French with 350+ Free Audio French Lessons!

 Greetings and Courtesies

-red arrow down 163716 5132559 e1590223412214 Learn French Easily
+red arrow down 163716 5132559 e1590223412214 Learn French with Ease

 Select the expression you want to listen to from the red select list then click the play button.